datastax/astrapy/README.md

 Templates for the environment variables are to be found in `tests/env_templates`.

-The general expectation is that idiomatic non-Admin tests, and vectorize in-depth tests, are part of the main CI flow; conversely, core, admin and vectorize all-providers are kept as a manual task to run (locally in most cases) when circumstances require it (use your judgement).
+The general expectation is that idiomatic non-Admin tests, and vectorize in-depth tests, are part of the main CI flow; conversely, admin and vectorize all-providers are kept as a manual task to run (locally in most cases) when circumstances require it (use your judgement).

 #### Required environment variables